azat-co/practicalnode/chapter6/chapter6.md

   })
 ```

+JWT uses a special value `SECRET` to encrypt the data.
+Preferably when the app goes to production, an environment variable or a public key will populate the `SECRET` value.
+However now, `SECRET` is just a hard-coded `const` string.

-When you get this JWT you can make requests to POST /courses.
-The `auth` which check for JWT uses the `jwt` module and the data from the headers.
-The name of the header doesn't matter that much because I set the name myself in the `auth` middleware.
-Some developers like to use `Authorization` but it's confusing to me since we are not authorizing, but authenticating.
-The authorization, which is who can do what, is happening in the Node middleware.
-Here we are performing authentication which is who is this.
-It's me.
-Azat Mardan.
+When you get this JWT, you can make requests to POST `/courses`.
+The `auth`, which checks for JWT, uses the `jwt` module and the data from the headers.
+I use the `auth` header name.
+The name of the header doesn't matter as long as you use the same name on the server and on the client.
+For the server, I set the header name in the `auth` middleware.

+Some developers like to use `Authorization`, but it's confusing to me since we're not authorizing, but authenticating.
+The authorization, which controls who can do what, is happening in the Node middleware.
+Here, we are performing authentication, which identifies who is this.

+My `auth` header will look like this `JWT TOKEN_VALUE`.
+Ergo, to extract the token value out of the header, I use a string function `split(' ')`:

 ```js
 const auth = (req, res, next) => {